Diamond Dicing: Algorithms

 \section{Algorithms}

 Computing \diamondcube s is challenging because of the interaction between dimensions; modifications to a measure associated with an attribute value in one dimension have a cascading effect through the other dimensions.
-We use several different approaches to compute \diamondcube s: \begin{itemize} \item Although there is no publicly available implementation of Kumar et al.'s algorithm~\cite{313082}, we have developed one that resembles the description provided in their paper.
-We refer to it as \textit{Kumar} for the remainder of this paper.
-It has been extended to address more than two dimensions. \item We implemented a custom program in Java that loops through the cube checking and updating the \textsc{count} or \textsc{sum} for all attribute values in each dimension until it stabilises (see \S~{sec:external}). \item We also implemented an algorithm using SQL\@ (see \S~\ref{sec:sqlalgo}). \end{itemize}
+We use different approaches to compute \diamondcube s: \begin{itemize} \item We implemented a custom program in Java that loops through the cube checking and updating the \textsc{count} or \textsc{sum} for all attribute values in each dimension until it stabilises (see Section~\ref{sec:external}). \item We also implemented an algorithm using SQL\@ (see Section~\ref{sec:sqlalgo}). \end{itemize}

 We based both our custom and SQL implementations on the basic algorithm for computing \diamondcube s given in Algorithm~\ref{algo:basic}.
 Its approach is to repeatedly identify an attribute value that cannot be in the \diamondcube, and then remove the attribute value and its slice.
 The identification of ``bad'' attribute values is done conservatively, in that they are known already to have a sum less than required ($\sigma$ is \textsc{sum}), or insufficient allocated cells ($\sigma$ is \textsc{count}).
 When the algorithm terminates, only attribute values that meet the condition in every slice remain: a \diamondcube.